siderolabs/talos/website/content/v1.9/talos-guides/install/cloud-platforms/azure.md

 ### Create the Image

-First, download the Azure image from a [Talos release](https://github.com/siderolabs/talos/releases).
+First, download the Azure image from [Image Factory](https://factory.talos.dev/).
 Once downloaded, untar with `tar -xvf /path/to/azure-amd64.tar.gz`

 #### Upload the VHD